 - 1. The employee demonstrates a bona fide reason for the advance, i.e., family emergency, economic hardship, or an unexpected financial burden. - 2.
-Advances are permitted up to amount of hours the employee has accrued at the time the advance is requested. - 3.
+The advance does not exceed 80% of employee's net expected pay for the next pay period. - 3.
 All salary advances must be approved in advance by the employee's supervisor, in the supervisor's reasonable discretion and subject to reasonable business office processing requirements. - 4.
-The employee has completed the probationary period.
+The employee has completed the introductory period. - 5.
+The employee must utilize the cash-out leave policy before requesting a salary advance.